rehierl/abstract-properties/03-relations/0-4-operations-1.md

 operator in the context of sets of elements such that simple sets of elements have no further information that could be added.

-As such, a restriction can be described to form **an induced sub-relation** based on a pre-determined subset of vertices.
+As such, a restriction can be said to form **an induced sub-relation** based on a pre-determined subset of vertices.
 Hence, one could speak of an induced sub-relation `R[v]`, if the subset of vertices were defined based on a given single vertex - i.e. in terms of all those vertices that can be reached from that initial vertex.

 <!-- ======================================================================= -->
 ## sub-relation

 Note that no direct counterpart to the subset-of operator will be provided at this point.
-The reason is that specialized relations (such as trees and order relations) should provide a specialized definition.
+The reason is that specialized relations (such as trees and order relations) should provide specialized definitions.

 - TODO - It is at this point too unclear, if these specialized definitions are similar to some extend, or differ substantially in some specific way.